Valks-Games/Survivor/CONTRIBUTING.md

 - Do not remove informative comments.
 - Keep the indentation as is, do not expand something if it's compressed.
 - Try to follow the general style the owner has laid down throughout all of the code.

+## Sprites
+We will be using [Gimp](https://www.gimp.org) to create Sprites.
+Make sure when finished creating a Sprite, export both the `.xcf` and image file into the Unity assets folder.

 ## Animations
 ### Mixamo Humanoids